Soumili1818/google-cloud-project/README.md

 # Google Cloud Project

-1. Two VMs lauched : Debian and windows
+1. Two VMs lauched : Debian and Windows
 2. A travel website hosted on GCP
 3. A travel advisor app built using React JS using GOOGLE APIs